stonecharioteer/notes-deprecated/docs/_sources/books/common-sense-guide-to-ds-algo/index.rst.txt

     Read up on the implementation of :ref:`bubble-sort`.

-Bubble Sort has the following steps: cpmparisons, and swaps.
+Bubble Sort has the following steps: comparisons, and swaps.
 Note how many times it loops through an array.

 No, not twice.
 For each element, it loops through the entire array.
+In fact, it *doesn't* know if an array is sorted until it loops through the array at least once.

 Welcome to :math:`O(N^2)`.
 You do not want to be here.